Witness Lee

-Witness Lee (李常受 (Lǐ Chángshòu); September 5, 1905 – June 9, 1997) was a Chinese Christian preacher and hymnist belonging to the Christian group known as the local churches (or Local Church) in Taiwan and the United States.
+Witness Lee (李常受 (Lǐ Chángshòu); September 5, 1905 – June 9, 1997) was a Chinese Christian preacher, writer and hymnist who led the Christian group known as the local churches (or Local Church) in Taiwan and the United States.
 He was also the founder of Living Stream Ministry.
 Lee was born in 1905 in the city of Yantai, Shandong, China, to a Southern Baptist family.
-He became a Christian in 1925 after hearing the preaching of an evangelist named Peace Wang and later joined the Christian work started by Watchman Nee.
+He became a Christian in 1925 after hearing the preaching of an evangelist named Peace Wang.
+He later joined the Christian work started by Watchman Nee.
 Like Nee, Lee emphasized what he considered the believers' subjective experience and enjoyment of Christ as life for the building up of the church, not as an organization, but as the Body of Christ.

 Biography

 Early years

 Witness Lee was born in 1905 in Shandong Province in China.
 Lee's great-grandfather was a Southern Baptist who brought Lee's mother into Christianity.
 Lee's mother studied in an American Southern Baptist mission school and was baptized as a teenager at a Southern Baptist church.
 She sold her inheritance to provide her children with an education in Chinese and English.
 Lee's father was a farmer who died in 1923.

 Lee was brought into contact with his mother's Baptist Church in Yantai where he studied at a Southern Baptist elementary school and later at a mission college operated by American Presbyterians.
 Although Lee attended Southern Baptist services and Sunday school in his youth, he was never converted nor baptized by them.
 After her conversion, Lee's second sister began to pray for him and introduced him to a Chinese pastor who encouraged him to attend his Sunday morning services.
 Inspired by the preaching of Peace Wang, Lee dedicated himself to serve God for the rest of his life in April 1925 at the age of 19.

 Through Watchman Nee's teaching Lee began to believe that denominationalism was unscriptural.
 In 1927, when elected to the board of the Chinese Independent Church, he declined the position and left the denomination.
-Lee then began to meet with the Benjamin Newton branch of the Plymouth Brethren where he remained for seven and a half years and was baptized in the sea by a local Brethren leader, Mr. Burnett, in 1930.
+He met with missionaries Margaret E. Barber and Dora Yu.
+He then began to meet with the Benjamin Newton branch of the Plymouth Brethren where he remained for seven and a half years and was baptized in the sea by a local Brethren leader, Mr. Burnett, in 1930.